5 Amazing Tips For The Best Hiking in Rainbow Mountains Peru

 Here are some things you should bring in your hiking experience to the Rainbow Mountains:

-- A backpack: to store all of your gears and essentials.
+- A backpack: to store all of your gear and essentials.

 - Comfortable Footwear: since you are going for a hike, you need to bring comfortable shoes.
 You must prepare for a lot of walking on the mountain trails.